dewsign/nova-repeater-blocks/README.md

 }
 ```

-There is an included `getExtraInfo()` function that allows you to pass in any information you would like displayed on the Repeaters index view.
+There is an included `getExtraInfo()` function that allows you to pass in any information you would like displayed on the Repeaters index view inside the Laravel Nova Admin UI.

 To pass data into this, call `getExtraInfo()` on your repeater resource.